RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr2.md

 ===================

 # Added API licensing support for subscription
-Project automation API calls that require a license can now be used in standalone apps if <Var:ProductName> is licensed via subscription, in addition to the already supported scenarios when <Var:ProductName> is licensed with a standalone license key or network server license.
+When creating standalone apps, you can now use Project automation API calls that need a license even if <Var:ProductName> is licensed through a subscription.
+This expands the list of supported scenarios where <Var:ProductName> is licensed through a perpetual license, or through a network server license.

 > [!NOTE]
 >